-Johanna Alarcón (1992) is a freelance photojournalist and educator in Ecuador.
-Her work focuses on social, cultural, human rights and gender-related issues.
-She is a Member of Fluxus Foto, Native Agency and PH Museum.
-Her work has been...
+Johanna Alarcón (1992) is a freelance photojournalist and visual storyteller based in Ecuador.
+Johanna´s work is focused on social justice, human rights, and gender related issues.
+She is a National Geographic Explorer and member of...

 María Teresa Caicedo (23) poses for a portrait ar her home while she feeding her daughter Noa (3-month).
 She is one of the three communitarian teachers of Playa de Oro school.
 María is in the ultimate grade of her Social Work career at Esmeraldas University.
 She is the first woman in her family who is in the University.
 She back to Playa de Oro when the COVID-19 pandemic started in Ecuador.
 After that, she started a communitarian education project when she was pregnant but still, her condition she worked every day from 8 am to 12 pm teaching at school for a minimum salary of $150,00.
 "We compromised ourselves because of the love that we have for the community.
 I want to improve the education for my daughter" María Teresa (23).